St. Joseph's Monastery Shrine, Mannanam: Pilgrimage center

-The church is an important pilgrimage center for followers of Saint Kuriakose Elias Chavara.
+The church is a pilgrimage center for followers of Kuriakose Elias Chavara.
 The church was commissioned by him on 11 May 1831 and completed in 1837.
 It was subsequently renovated in 1955 and 1996.
 The church compound also houses the residential unit used by the saint.
-In 2014, when Fr.
-Kuriakose Elias Chavara was canonized as a saint, 60,000 people attended the thanksgiving mass at the church complex which was celebrated by 100 priests.
+In 2014, when Chavara was canonized as a saint, 60,000 people attended the thanksgiving mass at the church complex which was celebrated by 100 priests.